 “Tier 2 Short-Term Alternative” means a contractual option a customer elects for serving its Above-CHWM Load at the Tier 2 Short-Term Rate, as described in the CHWM Contract.

+“Tier 2 Short-Term Charge” means the product of the Tier 2 Short-Term Rate and the amount of power to be purchased by a customer at the Tier 2 Short-Term Rate for each Rate Period consistent with the customer’s Above-CHWM Load election, as described in Section 5.1.

+“Tier 2 Short-Term Cost Pool” means the cost pool comprised of costs and revenues attributable to the Tier 2 Short-Term Rate in accordance with Sections 2.1, 2.2.1.4, 5.1, 5,2, and 5.3, and which are set out on Table 2-1, Section D. The Tier 2 Short-Term Cost Pool is the basis for the Tier 2 Short-Term Rate.

-“Tier 2 Short-Term Rate” means a rate or rates aimed at recovering only the costs of the Tier 2 Short-Term Cost Pool which are multiplied by the Tier 2 Billing Determinant to determine the Tier 2 Charge, as described in Sections 5.1 and 5.2 and established in each 7(i) Process.
+“Tier 2 Short-Term Rate” means a rate or rates established in each 7(i) Process aimed at recovering only the costs of the Tier 2 Short-Term Cost Pool which are multiplied by the amount of power to be purchased by a customer at the Tier 2 Short-Term Rate for each rate period consistent with the customer’s Above-CHWM Load election, as described in Sections 5.1 and 5.2, to determine the customer’s Tier 2 Short-Term Charge.

 “Tier 2 Vintage Alternative” means a contractual option a customer elects for serving its Above-CHWM Load at a Tier 2 Vintage Rate.

+“Tier 2 Vintage Charge” means the product of a Tier 2 Vintage Rate and the amount of power to be purchased by a customer at such Tier 2 Vintage Rate for each Rate Period consistent with the customer’s Above-CHWM Load election, as described in Sections 5.1 and 5.5.

+“Tier 2 Vintage Cost Pool(s)” means the cost pool(s) comprised of costs and revenues attributable to the Tier 2 Vintage Rate(s) in accordance with Sections 2.1, 2.2.1.4, 5.1, 5,2, 5.3, and 5.5, which are set out on Table 2-1, Section D. The Tier 2 Vintage Cost Pool(s) is the basis for the Tier 2 Vintage Rate(s).

-“Tier 2 Vintage Rate” means a rate or rates aimed at recovering only the costs of the Tier 2 Vintage Alternative Cost Pool, which are multiplied by the Tier 2 Billing Determinant to determine the Tier 2 Charge, as described in Sections 5.1 and 5.2 and established in each 7(i) Process.
+“Tier 2 Vintage Rate” means a rate or rates established in each 7(i) Process aimed at recovering only the costs of the Tier 2 Vintage Cost Pool(s), which are multiplied by the amount of power to be purchased by a customer at the Tier 2 Vintage Rate for each Rate Period consistent with the customer’s Above-CHWM Load election, as described in Sections 5.1, 5.2, and 5.5, to determine the customer’s Tier 2 Vintage Charge.

 “Tiered Rate Methodology (TRM)” means BPA’s rate methodology applicable from October 1, 2012, through September 30, 2028.

+“Total BPA Revenue Requirement” means the total amount of costs that BPA must recover as established in BPA’s Revenue Requirement Study in a 7(i) Process.

 “Total Retail Load (TRL)” means all retail electric power consumption, including electric system losses, within a customer’s electrical system, excluding:

-those loads BPA and the customer have agreed are non-firm or interruptible loads
+those loads BPA and the customer have agreed are non-firm or interruptible loads,

-loads of other utilities served by such customer
+loads of other utilities served by such customer, and

-any loads not on such customer’s electrical system or not within such customer’s service territory, unless specifically agreed to by BPA
+any loads not on such customer’s electrical system or not within such customer’s service territory, unless specifically agreed to by BPA.